 People in general, don’t take well to following rules which they have made for themselves, and they tend to find it incredibly difficult to stick to them.
 If you are working in an organization and there is a rule not wear shorts into the office, you’ll usually keep to that rule because there are consequences if you don’t, namely that you will get a warning and if you persist then it’s likely you’ll get fired.
-If you are out in public you know there is a rule not to steal items from a shop, you will tend not to do this as there is a possibility you could be put in jail (and raped up the ass) for breaking this particular rule.
+If you are out in public you know there is a rule not to steal items from a shop, you will tend not to do this as there is a possibility you could be put in jail for breaking this particular rule.

 When you make rules for yourself you find it much harder to stick to them because the ramifications are simply not as bad.
 You can give yourself a rule to not curse in public, but what happens if you fail to do that?
 You might give yourself a mental ticking off and that’s really about as bad as it gets.
-To trade professionally it is vital that you have some rules and guidelines to your trading practises, but following them can be far easier said than done.
+To trade professionally it is vital that you have some rules and guidelines to your trading practices, but following them can be far easier said than done.
 This is again, an area where institutional traders working for large financials will have an edge over the retail trader, they have to stick to their rules, or it’s extremely likely that they will be out of a job.

 There’s no easy answer in terms of advice that will help traders stick to their own trading rules, and this is perhaps an area which contributes into identifying individuals that are seemingly naturally gifted traders, one of their major assets is that they are extremely well disciplined.
 In theory, it doesn’t sound like too much of a challenge to simply figure out a set of guidelines which will prevent you making any glaring errors and throwing money to the markets, but in reality, human emotions are far more powerful than people give them credit for.